Shane Ramsay: Development

 Writers later devised a dramatic story for Shane, which sees him involved in a car crash which kills Jean Richards (Margot Knight).
 Shane is driving home from Daphne and Des Clarke's (Paul Keane) wedding when he loses control of his car and crashes into a stationary vehicle.
 O'Brien told Patrice Fidgeon from TV Week that "there's a blowout just as Shane is trying to negotiate a difficult turn coming down the hill.
 He loses control of his car and careers into a parked car."
 Jean dies and Shane feels guilty because he had drunk alcohol at the party.
 Though Shane had only drunk a small amount of alcohol.
 Alex Carter (Kevin Summers), a local resident gives him some brandy to calm his nerves following the crash.
 O'Brien revealed that Shane faces manslaughter charges as a result.
 The police arrive and breathalyse Shane, who is arrested and later released on bail.
 O'Brien explained that "if he loses his license Shane feels that's the end of his livelihood.
 But what shatters him the most is that he has killed a person."

 In July 1986, O'Brien spoke publicly about his intention to leave the show.
 He stated that he had always planned to assess his future with the show after eighteen months.
 He originally planned to leave in September 1986, but added a three-month extension onto his commitments to the show.
 O'Brien did leave Neighbours later that year.
 The Grundy Organisation tried to convince O'Brien to stay, fearing that the show would suffer from his departure, but O'Brien was determined to move on.
 He later said that his departure was nothing to do with being typecast, but rather the amount of exposure.
 He explained "I've had enough of my shirts being ripped off my back.
 I've had to sneak out of places through the back door.
 If I go shopping or to the pictures, I get mobbed."

 On 3 March 2022, it was announced O'Brien had agreed to reprise the role for the serial's final episodes.
 Shane returns during the episode broadcast on 13 July in the UK and 20 July 2022 in Australia.
 Joe Julians of Digital Spy reported that Shane returns to Erinsborough after becoming nostalgic.
 He also wants to "put some Ramsay roots back into the community again."
 Paul comes across Shane making noise with other guests outside Lassiters and they are "thrilled" to see each other again, before Shane reveals he has become a millionaire and wants to invest in Paul's business as joint partners.
 However, as Shane slowly learns about Paul's actions during the past few years, he is forced to rethink his deal.

-In October 2024, it was announced on the Neighbours official Instagram account that Shane would be returning to Neighbours for a "visit" alongside his son and new character Max Ramsay.